newerakb/Data-Cleaning-Project/README.md

 |BodyBody Gyroscope Magnitude Frequency Standard Deviation          | fBodyBodyGyroMag-std()        | Numeric
 |BodyBody Gyroscope Jerk Magnitude Frequency Mean                   | fBodyBodyGyroJerkMag-mean()   | Numeric
 |BodyBody Gyroscope Jerk Magnitude Frequency Standard Deviation     | fBodyBodyGyroJerkMag-std()    | Numeric

+The process for creating the final, tidy dataset is as follows:
+1. Load the Features file (features.txt), which contains the field names for the 561 fields in the raw datasets.
+2. Load the Training (X_train.txt) and Test (X_test.txt) files which contain the actual recorded measurements for each feature in the Features file.
+3. Combine the Training and Test data into a single dataset.
+This will be the primary dataset manipulated by the rest of the steps below.
+4. Remove all fields from the combined dataset except for those containing a Mean or Standard Deviation measurement.
+5. Load the Activity Labels files for Training (y_train.txt) and Test (y_test.txt) datasets, which indicate the Activity represented by each row in the dataset (walking, standing, etc).
+6. Combine the two Activity Labels datasets into a single dataset.
+7. Add the new combined Activity Labels dataset to the primary dataset last modified in Step 4.
+8. Load the Subject files for Training (subject_train.txt) and Test (subject_test.txt) datasets, which indicate the Subject measured by each row in the dataset (30 subjects total).
+9. Combine the two Subject datasets into a single dataset.
+10. Add the new combined Subject dataset to the primary dataset last modified in Step 7.
+11. Replace the numeric representations of each Activity in the primary dataset with descriptive labels stored in activity_labels.txt.
+12. Rename each of the measurement columns with a more descriptive name, using the following replacements:
+  1. Replace any occurrence of "-mean()" with " Mean".
+  2. Replace any occurrence of "-std()" with " Standard Deviation".
+  3. Replace any occurrence of "-X" with " - X Direction".
+  4. Replace any occurrence of "-Y" with " - Y Direction".
+  5. Replace any occurrence of "-Z" with " - Z Direction".
+  6. Any fields beginning with "t" have the prefix removed.
+The word "Time" is then added at the end of the field name, before any Direction indicators (X,Y,Z).
+  7. Any fields beginning with "f" have the prefix removed.
+The word "Frequency" is then added at the end of the field name, before any Direction indicators (X,Y,Z).
+  8. Replace any occurrence of "Acc" with " Acceleration ".
+  9. Replace any occurrence of "Gyro" with " Gyroscope ".
+  10. Replace any occurrence of "Jerk" with " Jerk ".
+  11. Replace any occurrence of "Mag" with " Magnitude ".